 Photo credit: Back Down South

-Because content is the lifeblood of all your outdoor industry marketing and content efforts it will be important to figure out how and where you will source it.
+Because content is the lifeblood of all your outdoor industry marketing it will be important to figure out how and where you will source it.

-In this post, if you’re a marketer or business owner starting an inbound marketing program in the hunting or firearms industry—I’ll give you five places to find ideas for your content (blogs, videos and offers).
+In this post, if you’re a marketer or business owner starting an content marketing program in the outdoor, hunting or firearms industry—I’ll give you five places to find ideas for your content (blogs, videos and offers).

 The first step after you’ve identified your buyer persona(s) is to create a list of all the questions your customers ask about your product.
 This should give you a good list of about 10-20 topics to start.
 Answer every question you can think of that’s been asked by your customers—then write those answers into 500-2000 word blog posts on your website.